 Your scars will be firm and pink for at least six weeks.
 After six weeks, scars are very strong and can withstand any activity.
 Then they may remain the same size for several months, or even appear to widen.
 After several months, your scars will begin to fade, although they will never disappear completely.
 It takes 1-2 years for a scar to completely heal.
 Make sure to apply sunscreen containing zinc-oxide to your scars for six months so that they do not darken due to increased pigmentation.

 What if I have a problem?
 When should I call the office?

-The Kryger Institute welcomes calls from patients.
+The Kryger Institute in Thousand Oaks, CA welcomes calls from patients.
 If you have any concerns at any time, please feel free to call our office.
 If it is an emergency, the answering service is available 24 hours a day, including weekends and holidays.
 There is always a plastic surgeon on call.
 Your surgeon will discuss all the risks and potential complications with you before surgery.
 You will receive detailed instructions about situations that warrant a call to the office.